Collection Online

 About this work

-This work represents Baratjula, the Madarrpa clan estate adjacent to Cape Shield where the Mundukul, the Lightning Snake lives deep beneath the sea.
+This work represents Baratjula, the Madarrpa clan estate adjacent to Cape Shield where the Mundukul, the lightning snake, lives deep beneath the sea.
 The artist shows the sacred rock set in deep water between the electric ‘curse’ that the snake spits into the sky in the form of lightning, and the spray of the sea trying to shift the immovable rock foundation of the Madarrpa people.
-In a radical departure, Nonggirrnga stripped away much of the crosshatching applied to the background with the marwat (human-hair brush), paring back the imagery, so it stands stark.
+The scale of Lightning in the Rock captures the intensity of the narrative: at the time it was painted, it was one of the largest bark panels ever made, a testament to Ms N. Marawili’s bold and experimental practice.